MadhavBaghla2004/PowerOutageAnalysis/README.md

 For Data Cleaning,
 1. **Column Selection**: We extracted the columns that pertained to our analysis: `'CAUSE.CATEGORY'`, `'OUTAGE.DURATION'`, `'CLIMATE.REGION'`, `'CLIMATE.CATEGORY'`, `'YEAR'`, and `'CUSTOMERS.AFFECTED'`
 2. **Cleaning Missing Values**: We dropped rows with all missing values so only meaningful data is used for our analysis and that there are no empty rows.
-   - For further cleaning, I organized the DataFrame so that they were grouped by each individual categorical variable and dropped rows without any data for those subcategories using <br>
+   - For further cleaning, we organized the DataFrame so that they were grouped by each individual categorical variable and dropped rows without any data for those subcategories using <br>
 ```outages_cleaned.groupby(['CLIMATE.REGION','CAUSE.CATEGORY','CLIMATE.CATEGORY'])``` <br>
 ```.agg('mean').dropna(how=all)```
 4. **Replacing invalid data**: We replaced negative or zero values in the `'OUTAGE.DURATION'` column to NaN (not a number) as they aren't valid durations for this dataset.
 For categorical columns, I replaced missing values or invalid values with 'NaN' so the data would be unbiased.